 - All forms of bullying should be reported.
-A learner may report a case of bullying to the Principal, Deputy Principal, Grade Head, an Educator, School Council member, Peer Counsellor or Counsellor.
-A learner may also place a note in the School Council box but it must contain the name of the writer.
+A learner may report a case of bullying to the Principal, Deputy Principal, Grade Head, Educator, School Councillor, Peer Educator or School Counsellor.
+A learner may also report bullying on the school’s Anonymous App.
 All information will be treated in the strictest confidence.

 - Peer Counsellors, Life Orientation Teachers and the School’s Counsellors will be available to assist both the victim/s and perpetrator/s.

 - Records of bullying will be kept on the learner’s personal file.

 - Consequences for bullying are listed in the “Discipline System” section of this Code of Conduct.